CloudCIX Terraform Guide

 Note

-For this example, we’ll use the test_region region which has an ID of 123456.
+For this example we’ll use test_region with an ID of 123456.

 Region Name